Quantum entanglement distribution coexisting with high-rate, broadband classical optical communications over a real-world fiber connecting remote, synchronized nodes: Introduction

-Our work seeks to bridge this gap; we present the first (to our knowledge) demonstration of quantum entanglement distribution coexisting with a fully-loaded C\nobreakdash-band source, enabling entanglement-based communications under conditions mimicking a real-world commercial WDM communications link (including deployed fiber, co-location with an active telecommunications exchange facility, and synchronized, physically-separated measurement nodes).
+Our work bridges this gap; we present the first (to our knowledge) demonstration of quantum entanglement distribution coexisting with a fully-loaded C\nobreakdash-band source, enabling entanglement-based communications under conditions mimicking a real-world commercial WDM communications link (including deployed fiber, co-location with an active telecommunications exchange facility, and synchronized, physically-separated measurement nodes).
+The distribution of quantum entanglement and coexisting classical communications between remote, synchronized intercity nodes represents an important step towards viable, real-world quantum networks.
 We further present the SpRS spectrum in the O\nobreakdash-band generated by our broadband C\nobreakdash-band source, offering insights into optimal wavelength allocation for WDM quantum networking in the O\nobreakdash-band.
 Our quantum signal coexists with 21.4\,dBm of 1.6\nobreakdash-Tbps C\nobreakdash-band classical communications (spanning a 4.9\nobreakdash-THz bandwidth) and an L\nobreakdash-band classical synchronization channel.
 This synchronization signal enables real-time, synchronous quantum measurements to picosecond-level precision between remote nodes.
 We maintain high entanglement fidelity after entanglement distribution over a 24.4\nobreakdash-km deployed fiber link between Evanston and Chicago, proving the potential for deployed quantum networks integrated within the classical WDM communications infrastructure.